apzzd/summer-2025-coding-projects/README.md

 ## Calculus?
  - infinite series visualizer with point plotting
  - integral / volume of rotated solids visualizer (with JS Canvas? does that have 3D?)
+ - learn haskell and do cool things with it
+ -

+## Physics
+ - physics simulator with springs and falling objects and oscillators and stuff
  -

 ## Other